Husky Dog Price in India – 2025

 History and Origin

 The Siberian Husky has its roots in the cold, harsh environment of Siberia, where the Chukchi people developed the breed over thousands of years.
-These dogs were essential to the Chukchi’s way of life, used for pulling sleds over vast, frozen landscapes.
+These dogs were essential to the Chukchi’s way of life, used for pulling sledges over vast, frozen landscapes.
 They were bred for their endurance, ability to survive on minimal food, and capacity to work in extreme cold.

 In the early 20th century, Siberian Huskies were brought to Alaska during the gold rush to serve as sledge dogs.
 Their speed and endurance made them stand out in long-distance sledge races, particularly in the gruelling All-Alaska Sweepstakes.
 The breed gained international fame in 1925 when a team of Siberian Huskies, led by the legendary dog Balto, delivered life-saving diphtheria serum to the remote town of Nome, Alaska, during a severe outbreak.
 This heroic feat is commemorated annually in the Iditarod Trail Sled Dog Race and solidified the Siberian Husky’s place in popular culture.